How to Address Challenging Behavior with Behavioral Momentum

 Behavioral Momentum's Role in Mitigating Challenging Behaviors

-• Increased Compliance: Students are more likely to follow up on difficult requests post completion of easier tasks.
+• Higher compliance.
+Children are much more likely to follow through on difficult requests right after a string of easy ones.

 Strategies for effective implementation

-• Sequence Planning: Identify high-probability and low-probability behaviors.
+• Sequence planning.
+Identify the right high-probability and low-probability behaviors before the session starts.

-• Reinforcement: Provide immediate rewards for each completed request to reinforce desired behaviors.
+• Reinforcement.
+Provide immediate reinforcement for each completed request.

-• Skill Acquisition: Application of BMI can help children with ASD acquire essential skills across environments, from home to school.
+• Skill acquisition.
+BMI helps children with autism acquire skills across environments, from morning routines at home to school drop-off to community outings.

 Conclusion: Harnessing Behavioral Momentum Effectively